craft-snippets/craft-named-routes/README.md

 ## Usage

-This plugin allows you to get a URL of routes set in `config/routes.php` from within Twig templates.
-You will no longer need to hardcode routes structure in your templates.
+This plugin allows you to get a URL of routes set in `config/routes.php` from within Twig templates - you will no longer need to hardcode routes structure in your markup.

 In order to use the plugin, you will need to give your route an additional `name` attribute.
 Here is an example of a route that creates a user profile page: